FACULTY

 Artistic Director/Conductor

-Dr. Kenaston-French holds a B.A. in vocal performance from West Virginia Wesleyan College, M.M. and M.S.M. degrees in choral conducting from Southern Methodist University, and a D.M.A. in choral conducting from the University of North Texas, where she was named outstanding graduate student in conducting and ensembles and the Pi Kappa Lambda outstanding doctoral student.
-She studied conducting with Jerry McCoy, Mel Ivey, Lloyd Pfautsch, Jane Marshall, and Larry Parsons, and in 2011 was a conductor for the Choral/Orchestral Master Class of the Oregon Bach Festival, under Helmut Rilling and Jeffrey Kahane.
-Vocal studies include graduate work with Lynn Eustis at UNT and Linda Baer at SMU.
-Her article “The Teachings of Jean‐Antoine Bérard” was published in the National Association of Teachers of Singing Journal of Singing in November 2009.
-She sang in the Dallas Symphony Chorus from 1993-2003, and was in the first Robert Shaw Festival Chorus at Carnegie Hall in 1991.
+A native of Huntington, West Virginia, Dr. Kenaston-French holds a B.A. in vocal performance from West Virginia Wesleyan College, dual M.M. and M.S.M. degrees in choral conducting from SMU, and a D.M.A. in choral conducting from UNT.
+While at UNT, she was recognized as the Outstanding Graduate Student in Conducting and Ensembles and received the Pi Kappa Lambda Outstanding Doctoral Student Award.
+Her conducting mentors include Jerry McCoy, Mel Ivey, Lloyd Pfautsch, Jane Marshall, and Larry Parsons.
+In 2011, she participated in the Choral/Orchestral Master Class at the Oregon Bach Festival under Helmut Rilling and Jeffrey Kahane.
+Her vocal studies include graduate work with Lynn Eustis (UNT) and Linda Baer (SMU).

 John Wayman